Paul Pettitt: Academic career

 In 1995, Pettitt began his academic career as an archaeologist at the Radiocarbon Accelerator Unit of the University of Oxford; having been promoted to senior archaeologist, he left this position in 2001.
 From 1997, he was additionally a research fellow and tutor in Archaeology and Anthropology at Keble College, Oxford.

 From 2003 to 2012, he taught and researched Palaeolithic archaeology at the University of Sheffield.
-Having started at Sheffield as a Lecturer, he was promoted to Senior Lecturer in 2007, and to Reader in 2010.
+Having started at Sheffield as a Lecturer, he was promoted to Senior Lecturer in 2007, and to Reader in Palaeolithic Archaeology in 2010.
 In January 2013, he joined Durham University as Professor of Archaeology.
-In 2022, he was Lady Davis Visiting Professor at the Hebrew University of Jerusalem in Israel.
+In 2022, he was Lady Davis Visiting professor at the Hebrew University of Jerusalem in Israel.

 Pettitt's research focuses on the Middle and Upper Palaeolithic in Europe.
 In 2003, he co-discovered the earliest cave art in Britain at Creswell Crags.
 In 2008, 2009 and 2011, he co-directed excavations in Kents Cavern.

 He is a member of the editorial board of World Archaeology journal.